KinsonDigital/VelaptorDocs/docs/api/Velaptor.GameHelpers.md

 ### IsNotLetter(this char)

-Returns a value indicating whether or not the character is not a letter.
+Returns a value indicating whether the character is not a letter.

 ```csharp
 public static bool IsNotLetter(this char character);